aegis-icons/aegis-icons/CONTRIBUTING.md

 - For outdated icons, see [version naming and organizing old files](#version-naming-and-organizing-old-files) section.

 ### Filename
+⚠ When naming brand based icon(s), check how brand capitalised and spell the name from their app / website.

   - Primary icon: `[Company or Product Name].[extension]`
     - *Examples:* `itch.io.svg`
   - Icon variations with alternate logo: `[Primary icon name] alt.[extension]`